schwartzlab-methods/spaghetti_paper_figures/README.md

     ...
 ```

-In addition, please also download the cell viability dataset, which can be used as is downloaded from https://figshare.com/articles/dataset/VirtualStaining_Dataset/21971558/1?file=38982755
+In addition, please also download the cell viability dataset, which can be used as is.
+You can download it from https://figshare.com/articles/dataset/VirtualStaining_Dataset/21971558/1?file=38982755

 ## Running Scripts
-All scripts are located at `script_to_figures/`.
+All scripts are located at `script_for_figures/`.
 Before running the scripts, since there will be a lot of outputs and inputs being generated, **make sure you go to each bash script file and change the path to the corresponding inputs and outputs based on the comments in the bash script**.
+Please also read the argument for each `.py` files to be run to understand what argument is required.